BLTuckerDev/SpendLess/README.md

 # SpendLess - Secure Finance Tracking Android App

 SpendLess is a modern Android finance tracking application with a strong focus on security and data protection.
 It enables users to track their income and expenses while ensuring their financial data remains secure through local encryption and session management.
+The app will create a test user with the username "testUser" and a pin of 12345 on first launch of a debug build.
+This can be used for demo purposes.

 ## Features